-Sleep Center (Sleep Disorders Studies)
+Sleep Center (Sleep Disorders Studies) at Longmont United Hospital

 What is a sleep study?

 Sleep studies help physicians determine if you have sleep disorders.
-Our sleep study starts in a comfortable bedroom with Sleep Number® beds.
+At Longmont United Hospital, the sleep study starts in a comfortable bedroom with Sleep Number® beds.
 It is a relaxing and soothing environment.
 A painless, computerized recording device will be connected to you and the diagnostic equipment.
 The computerized recording will monitor your sleep pattern, heart activity, breathing, and muscle movements during sleep.
 You will be under observation of the Sleep Technician for a full night’s sleep.
 After the study is complete, your referring physician will review the results and advise appropriate treatment including mask fitting and continuous positive airway pressure (CPAP) adjustments.
 Each patient will receive an individualized education plan from the Sleep Technicians.

 Our Sleep Lab Director is a Board Certified Pulmonary Physician.
 The Director works with referring physicians to determine medical necessity, review the sleep study results, and recommend appropriate treatment.